All Episodes

 This is what was exposed in this election.

-And my attitude is why should Donald Trump ever talk to them?
+And my attitude is, why should Donald Trump ever talk to them?

-He just set a new record for rules and regulations for his administration, spitting out 527 pages worth in just a single day as he raises uh races to put his fingerprint on every corner of American life.
+He just set a new record for rules and regulations for his administration, spitting out 527 pages worth in just a single day as he raises races to put his fingerprint on every corner of American life.

 They're going to look into the private email server and the Clinton Foundation.

-Then there will be a real attorney general appointed under the Trump administration.
+Then there will be a real Attorney General appointed under the Trump administration.

 So Barack Obama now faces a very difficult dilemma in his life.